 What is CORS and why does it matter?

-What are different types of HTTP requests supported by RESTful Web services?
+What are the different types of HTTP requests supported by RESTful Web services?

 There are four types of HTTP requests supported by RESTful Web services: GET, POST, PUT, and DELETE.
 Each type of request corresponds to a different CRUD operation: